 In the realm of mobile health monitoring, a lot of applications have to deal with the physical state of a person such as their heart rate or body weight.
 Then when a user wants to monitor her mental health, options only focus on one form of mental health issue.

-One application we’ve been looking closely at is “PTSD Coach”.
-It allows users to assess their state through one seventeen question survey.
+“PTSD Coach” [ref]allows users to assess their state through one seventeen question survey.
 By taking that survey over a period time, a history is developed that the user can track.
 The user can manage symptoms, but this includes only a set of eight, all of which direct the user to the same sort of exercises in self-management such as deep breathing.
 Another feature it includes is finding support, either from crisis resources, personal contacts or professional care.
 They can also learn more about PTSD.
 One major drawback is that anybody looking through a user’s applications can see that the user is monitoring her depression, which could possibly lead to the user being harmed.
 PTSD Coach also does not support communication between patients and their medical provider.

 Other mental health monitoring applications include headbands that monitor a user’s EEG connected to his mobile device.
 This can be cumbersome to a patient and we want to give the user the least amount of reasons not to use our application.
 We want it to be subtle and quick but also provide aid when needed.